ekzhu/secxbrl/README.md

 secxbrl
 =======

-This tool helps you download the meta data of XBRL filings from SEC.
+This tool helps you download the meta data (URL, form type, date, CIK, etc.) of XBRL filings from SEC.
+It can also be used as a data retrieval library for XBRL processing.

 To compile (need Ant):